Ephesus: Ancient Myths, Christianity, and Marketing

 The Temple of Arthemis

-Ephesus had such impressive architecture that one of its temples was considered one the Seven Wonders of the World, one of two that are in modern Turkey, the other being the Mausoleum at Halicarnassus.
-The Temple of Arthemis was built completely out of marble and took 120 years to be completed and when it was done in the year 550 BCE it was the largest structure of the greek world and had 127 columns.
+Ephesus was home to such extraordinary architecture that one of its temples, the Temple of Artemis, was named one of the Seven Wonders of the Ancient World.
+It is one of two Wonders located in modern-day Turkey, the other being the Mausoleum at Halicarnassus.
+Built entirely of marble, the Temple of Artemis took an astonishing 120 years to complete.
+Finished in 550 BCE, it was the largest structure in the Greek world at the time, supported by 127 massive columns.

 Goats ”take care” of the grass around the temple and literally chase tourists that cross their path.
 I’ve seen it.